isop-phmx/isop-forum-rules/usagerules.md

 ## Not Allowed

 1. [Signatures](#nopublicity)
 	+ Questions or responses should not have personal signatures.
 This forum is not a place for publicity.
-Please update your user profile if you want people to look at your profile and want to contact you.
+Please update your user profile if you want people to look at your profile and want to contact you
 2. [Advertisements](#noadverts)
 	+ Absolutely no advertisements of any sort in the free public forum
 3. [Job-postings](#nojobpostings)